WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 8. Courses page Shortcode.
 9. My Courses page Shortcode.
 10. Redirect the user to the My Courses page on login/registration from the User Account page.
-11. Manage Max number of courses in the row setting for the Courses page template.
+11. Setting to manage 'Max number of courses in the row' for the Courses page template.
 12. Improved single course page template.
-13. Front-end user profile update.
+13. Update user profile from frontend.
 14. Setting to set the course access period of the enrolled user.
-15. Edit email notification content templates.
+15. Edit email notification template's content.

  ==  Frequently Asked Questions  ==